bdlukaa/fluent_ui/README.md

 Icon(Icons.add)
 ```

-To style icons, you can use `IconStyle` in the app `Style` or use the property `style` in the `Icon` widget.
+To style icons, you can use `IconTheme` in the app `ThemeData` or use the property `style` in the `Icon` widget.
 You can see the list of icons [here](https://github.com/microsoft/fluentui-system-icons/blob/master/icons.md)

 ![](https://docs.microsoft.com/en-us/windows/uwp/design/style/images/icons/inside-icons.png)